Looking for a smartwatch? Here’s some of the best of 2020

 The Galaxy Watch 3, like the Apple Watch, offers an impressive package of hardware and software, although you may need to use a Samsung Galaxy smartphone to enjoy its full functionality.
 Also like the Apple Watch, it monitors both heart rate and blood oxygen.

 For me, the Galaxy Watch takes top marks for style.
-Its round face (available in 41- and 45-milimeter versions) looks “watchier” than Apple’s device, which is something I prefer, although your tastes may differ.
+Its round face (available in 41- and 45-millimeter versions) looks “watchier” than Apple’s device, which is something I prefer, although your tastes may differ.
 (Rumors persist that Apple may introduce a round watch.)

 Some apps are incompatible with Samsung’s proprietary Tizen operating system, so make sure in advance it can handle what you want.
 Prices start at $400.